oracle-devrel/oci-arch-queue-demo/README.md

 ## Introduction

 This repository has been built to provide code illustrating the use of OCI Queue.
-To do this we have included two single file applications.
+To do this we have included two single-file applications which can be controlled from a single script.
 They are:

 * *SoloOCIQueueDemoTool* - this makes use of the Java SDK for OCI Java (which ultimately uses REST APIs)
 * *SoloOCIQueueStompDemoTool* - this doesn't use the OCI Java SDK at all but relies upon the Vertx implementation of the STOMP protocol (STOMP being a specialized use of Web Sockets).
-As a result this application is simpler in what it can do.
+As a result, this application is simpler in what it can do.

-Both examples have been configured to work in a similar manner using the same environment property names where there is a commonality in setup.
+Both examples have been configured to work in a similar manner using the same environment properties where there is a commonality in setup.
 For the details for configuring and controlling the utilities, we have indicated in tables whether it applies to Queue (SoloOCIQueueDemoTool), Stomp (SoloOCIQueueStompDemoTool), or Both (SoloOCIQueueDemoTool and SoloOCIQueueStompDemoTool).

-Both utilities have a lot in common in terms of implementation, although the SoloOCIQueueStompDemoTool has not been proven to also be usable with the open-source [LogGenerator](https://github.com/mp3monster/LogGenerator) project to date, although its internal structure should support being incorporated into the LogGenerator's  custom plugin framework.
+Both utilities have a lot in common in terms of implementation, although the SoloOCIQueueStompDemoTool has not been proven to also be usable with the open-source [LogGenerator](https://github.com/mp3monster/LogGenerator) project to date.

 ## Example Documentation